Why are Israel and Iran bombing eachother?

 Another of the major points of dispute between the two countries is Iranian support for Hezbollah, an organization considered terrorist by several Western countries founded after the Israeli intervention in Lebanon in 1982.
 In 2006 Hezbollah attacked a caravan of Israeli soldiers, which triggered in the War of Lebanon.
 The conflict ended with considerable casualties for the Lebanese side and the expansion of the Israeli borders, which were then restored with the help of the United Nations.

 The murder of four Iranian nuclear physicists between 2010 and 2012 was also the subject of tensions between both countries and the Israeli allies.
 Considering the debate that has led to the development of the nuclear program in Iran, this case is of special attention.
-Following the investigations into the crimes, the captured indicated that the United States, Israel and the United Kingdom would be responsible.
+Following the investigations IGNORE INTO the crimes, the captured indicated that the United States, Israel and the United Kingdom would be responsible.

 Even Israel's current Prime Minister, Benjamin Netanyahu, supported President Donald Trump's statements by considering Iran as a regime that sponsors terrorism.
 Among Israel's concerns is that research or nuclear development should not be allowed to Iran, as a measure to prevent the creation of weapons of mass destruction.

 You can also read: IRAN DOES NOT WANT TO GIVE UP ITS MISSILES

 With the development of the Civil War in Syria, Israel has raided more than 100 times with the aim of attacking Iranian weapons shipments to groups like Hezbollah.
 On repeated occasions, including the most recent attacks, they have also bombed Iranian infrastructure in Syria, with the excuse of preventing the Arab country's influence from being strengthened in the vicinity of Israel.